Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 half-opened connection.
 This state takes up memory space in the kernel.
 If an attacker wanted to cause a denial of service on the server, it was possible to forge a lot of these 'half open' connections, using no resources on the client while a bundle of resources on the server.
-This in-balance of resources is the basis of the SYN flood attack.
+This imbalance of resources is the basis of the SYN flood attack.

 To mitigate this attack, operating systems implemented syncookies, a